grantjo78/TanzuOnAzure/1.0_Prerequisites/README.md

 ### Network Security Groups

-TKG on Azure requires two Network Security Groups (NSGs) to be defined for the VNet which need to **exist within the VNet resource group**:
+TKG on Azure requires two Network Security Groups (NSGs) to be defined for the VNet.
+These NSGs need to **exist within the VNet resource group**.
-- An NSG named CLUSTER-NAME-controlplane-nsg and associated with the cluster’s control plane (Management) subnet
+- An NSG named *CLUSTER-NAME-controlplane-nsg* and associated with the cluster’s control plane (Management) subnet
-- An NSG named CLUSTER-NAME-node-nsg and associated with the cluster’s worker node (Workload) subnet
+- An NSG named *CLUSTER-NAME-node-nsg* and associated with the cluster’s worker node (Workload) subnet

 *e.g. if the Management cluster was named *tkg01-mgmt* the NSGs would need to be called:*
 - *tkg01-mgmt-controlplane-nsg*
 - *tkg01-mgmt-node-nsg*

-*Giving NSGs names that do not follow the format above may prevent deployment*
+*Giving NSGs names that do not follow the format above may prevent deployment or cause issues*

-#### Bootstrap Subnet Network Security Group
+#### Bootstrap Subnet NSG
 |Direction|Source|Destination|Port|Protocol|
 |-----|-----|-----|-----|-----|
 |Outbound|Bootstrap Subnet|Management Subnet<br>Workload Subnet|22|TCP|
 |Outbound|Bootstrap Subnet|Management Subnet<br>Workload Subnet|6443|TCP|

-#### Management Subnet Network Security Group
+#### Management Subnet NSG (CLUSTER-NAME-controlplane-nsg)
 |Direction|Source|Destination|Port|Protocol|
 |-----|-----|-----|-----|-----|
 |Inbound|Bootstrap Subnet|Management Subnet|22|TCP|